NORMAN J. CLEMENT RPH., DDS.,

 “Let me give you a word of the philosophy of reform.
 The whole history of the progress of human liberty shows that all concessions yet made to her august claims have been born of earnest struggle.
 The conflict has been exciting, agitating, all-absorbing, and for the time being, putting all other tumults to silence.
 It must do this or it does nothing.
 If there is no struggle there is no progress.
 Those who profess to favor freedom and yet deprecate agitation are men who want crops without plowing up the ground; they want rain without thunder and lightning.
 They want the ocean without the awful roar of its many waters.”

 Pronto Pharmacy LLC, At Cost Pharmacy of Fort Myers, Fl, Gulf Med Pharmacy of Cape Coral, Florida, Oak Hill Pharmacy of Oak Hill, West Virginia to this date have neither violated nor broken any laws.
-All control medications in theses Pharmacies have been dispensed according to CSA guidelines, and all prescriptions filled by these pharmacies were legally written by licensed medical/dental practitioners.
-Most interesting, all the black pharmacist had never encountered anything within the criminal justice law enforcement system until after they got their degrees and opened up their businesses.
+All control medications in these Pharmacies have been dispensed according to CSA guidelines, and all prescriptions filled by these pharmacies were legally written by licensed medical/dental practitioners.
+Most interesting, all the black pharmacists had never encountered anything within the criminal justice law enforcement system until after they got their degrees and opened up their businesses.

 dale sisco esq; attorney for Pronto Pharmacy